What Is Assignment Selling & How Can Your Get Started Today?

 Implementing assignment selling doesn't have to be complicated or over-engineered, but it does require some thought and pre-planning.
 Follow these five steps to do it successfully:

-• What red flags do you encounter that tell you this lead isn't ready to move to the next step?
+- What red flags do you encounter that tell you this lead isn't ready to move to the next step?
+What are the green flags that indicate a buyer is ready to move on?

 Once you have identified the critical milestone points, think about what questions, concerns, or objections you face before and after those milestones.
 These are your key points for assignment selling.
 For example, do you have to "follow up" with a lead once you send them the proposal?
 Do you have a big drop-off after a demo?